-As exhilarating it is to be getting married to the person you love, the years to come are going to be less so; because it is so much more than you expect it to be.
-And you have to be open to learning, marriage lessons are on the way.
+The feeling of getting married to your SO is quite exhilarating.
+However, the years to come are going to be less so; because it is so much more than you expect it to be.
+There are going to be good times and also tough times, but how you deal with your marriage depends on the marriage lessons you learn in the first year of marriage.

-Being married has taught me that there are times when you bite your tongue and suck it up and not explode in angry bursts of energy at the sheer stupidity of my wife.
-No, I am not saying all wives are stupid.
-It’s just that when you live with a person, like really live with a person after being married, you notice the little things you have not before.
-Morning breath do not seem so sexy.
+“When you live with a person, like really live with a person after being married, you notice the little things that you never did before.
+Morning breath does not seem so sexy.
 Her cooking is most often unsavory.
 And don’t even get me started on hair stuck in the shower drain.
 I mean how does one even have hair left after losing so much?
-So, after I brought these things up in the middle of a fight, there was furious upheaval at my house.
+So, after I brought these things up in the middle of a fight, there was furious upheaval at my house.”

 1. Love will not get you through everything

 Marriage is more than just love.
 Trust, honesty and communication — this is a deadly combo.
-You get these right, you will not have to resort to love to make a blissful marriage.
-Mess this up and get ready to be repaying for it.
+You get these right, you will not have to depend only on love to make a blissful marriage.
+Mess this up and get ready to pay for it.

 2. Let the little things go